-Key Name Default Value Required Driver Cloudera Impala ODBC Driver when installed on Windows, or the absolute path of the connector shared object file when installed on a non-Windows machine.
+Key Name Default Value Required Driver Cloudera ODBC Driver for Apache Impala when installed on Windows, or the absolute path of the connector shared object file when installed on a non- Windows machine.
 Yes

-On Windows, the name of the installed connector (Cloudera Impala ODBC Driver;).
+On Windows, the name of the installed connector (Cloudera ODBC Driver for Apache Impala;).